 Archaeological evidence of beekeeping goes back even further, to about 9,000 years ago!

-This webpage was last updated on Thursday, October 25, 2018 at 2:34 a.m.
+This webpage was last updated on Monday, January 14, 2019 at 8:15 a.m.
 (Pacific Time) by Diana’s Webmistress.
 Note that this revision date refers ONLY to this webpage.
-It does NOT refer to the additions of—or changes to—excerpts (Daily Lines) listed at right, which have individual revision dates.
+It does NOT refer to the additions of—or changes to—excerpts (Daily Lines) listed at right, which have individual creation and revision dates.